budhathum8/unemployment-project/README.md

 # USA Unemployment Rates Data Analysis

 This is the Capstone project  for Code:You Data Analysis Project.
-This project will analsis US unemployment rates for various age groups, education levels, genders, races, and more.
+This project will analyze US unemployment rates for various age groups, education levels, genders, races, and more.

 **Goal:-**
 Determine the how unemployment rates have changed for different groups of people over time.